omgnetwork/android-sdk/README.md

 1. Create `libs` folder in your app module if it doesn't existed.

-2. Build your project from Android Studio by going to `Build > Rebuild Project`
+2. Build the OmiseGO SDK project from Android Studio by going to `Build > Rebuild Project`

 3. Copy .aar file from the `build/outputs/aar` folder and paste in the `libs` folder.